AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 ------------------------------------------

-This step explains how to configure transitive routing so that every spoke and site node can communicate with each other via the transit VPC.
+This step explains how to configure transitive routing so that every spoke and on-prem node can communicate with each other via the transit VPC.

 **Instructions:**